fireflycons/oauth.cloudnative.deployment/README.md

 Then trust the root certificate authority at `certs\mycompany.ca.pem` on the local computer.\
 This is done by adding it to the macOS system keychain or Windows local computer certificate store.

-On Linux, how this is done depends on your distro, and its age.
+When using Linux as the host computer, how this is done depends on your distro, and its age.
 First, copy the above certificate to one of the following directories, changing its extension to `.crt` as you do it.
-For RHEL, this includes compatibles such as Fedora, CentOS and Amazon Linux
+For RHEL, this includes compatibles such as Fedora, CentOS and Amazon Linux.

 | Distro | Directory|
 |--------|----------|